Question: What does it feel like to be infinite?

 Q: When we don’t judge ourselves?

 Lester: Right.
 When we don’t judge ourselves.
 Whatever comes up, [say] “So what?”
 To get this far in your limitations, you have run the gamut of everything bad.
 It’ll come up, but it’s from past experiencing.
-Also, when you wake up you’ll discover that you never ever were apart from your real Self, which is whole, perfect, complete, unlimited; that all these experiences were images in your mind just like in a night dream you imagine everything that’s going on.
+Also, when you wake up you’ll discover that you never ever were apart from your real Self, which is whole, perfect, complete, unlimited; that all these experiences were images in your mind, just like a night dream [in which] you imagine everything that’s going on.
 But while you’re in a night dream, it’s real to you.
-If someone is trying to kill you in a night dream, it’s real; you’re struggling for your life.
+If someone is trying to kill you in a night dream, it’s real—you’re struggling for your life.
 But when you wake up from that dream, what do you say?
 “It was just a dream; it was my imagination.”
 This waking state is exactly as real as a night dream.
 We’re all dreaming we are physical bodies; we’re dreaming the whole thing.
 However, in order to reach this awakened state. it is first necessary to drop a major part of your subconscious thinking.